Sigourney Weaver: 2010s: Television focus and Broadway

 Weaver has hosted two episodes of the long-running NBC sketch show Saturday Night Live: once on the 12th-season premiere in 1986, and again, on a season 35 episode in January 2010.
 In March 2010, she was cast for the lead role as Queen of the Vampires in Amy Heckerling's Vamps.
 She was honored at the 2010 Scream Awards earning The Heroine Award which honored her work in science fiction, horror and fantasy films.
 In December 2013, Weaver was a guest narrator at Disney's Candlelight Processional at Walt Disney World.

 In 2012, she took a leading role as Elaine Barrish, the recently divorced Secretary of State and former First Lady and Governor of Illinois who fights various political opponents in the USA Network political miniseries Political Animals acting opposite Carla Gugino, Sebastian Stan, Ciaran Hinds, and Ellen Burstyn.
 When talking about the character Weaver told The Hollywood Reporter, "She sort of has some superficial resemblance, obviously, to Hillary Clinton but really Elaine has made some decisions that distinguish her from Mrs. Clinton — who we all admire".
 Critic Brian Lowry of Variety praised its ensemble, specifically Weaver citing her as "representing an inspired choice to portray Elaine, someone brimming with integrity, pain and grit all at once."
-For her performance she was nominated for the Primetime Emmy Award, Golden Globe Award, Critics' Choice Television Award, and Screen Actors Guild Award for Outstanding Actress in a Miniseries or Movie.
+For her performance she was nominated for the Primetime Emmy Award, Golden Globe Award, Critics' Choice Television Award, and Screen Actors Guild Award.

 In 2013, Weaver returned to Broadway in the Christopher Durang play Vanya and Sonia and Masha and Spike (2013) alongside David Hyde Pierce, Kristine Nielsen, and Billy Magnussen at the John Golden Theatre.
 Charles Isherwood of The New York Times wrote "Ms. Weaver holds her own amid this skilled comic company".
-Marilyn Stasio of Variety wrote, "Weaver, as funny as you’ve ever seen her".
-The production went onto the Tony Award for Best Play at the 67th Tony Awards.
+Marilyn Stasio of Variety wrote, "Weaver, as funny as you've ever seen her".
+The production went onto win the Tony Award for Best Play at the 67th Tony Awards.